DPWelsh/Codabunga/content/posts/ginas-first-project.md

 ## Step 2: Accessing the subreddits

 The PRAW API was the element that connected my Python script to the actual Reddit data itself.
 This is the part that ‘scrapes’ the real data.
-For this step, I had to install PRAW, set up a Reddit account and a user agent (see THIS LINK for details on how to do this).

-Once the PRAW elements needed were set up, I used the following code to send a request to Reddit (the ‘XXX’ details will depend on your own user agent details, of course):
+For this step, I had to first [register an application on Reddit](https://www.reddit.com/prefs/apps/).
+Once this was set up, I used the following code to authenticate my script to access Reddit (the ‘XXX’ details in this code will depend on the user details of your reddit application):

     # access reddit
-    reddit = praw.Reddit(client_id='8n0q-yj901hEsQ',
+    reddit = praw.Reddit(client_id='XXX',
-                     client_secret='UIowXBsxjC-Q2Q9lZ1gVS7960HQ', \
+                     client_secret='XXX', \
-                     user_agent='Productivity_NLP')
+                     user_agent='XXX')

-Next, I had to send up my code to connect to the specific subreddits of /r/antiwork and /r/productivity.
-I did this through the reddit.subreddit() function, putting the name of the subreddits (‘antiwork’ and ‘productivity’) into the respective parameters.
+Next, I had to assign variables that accessed specific subreddits of /r/antiwork and /r/productivity.
+I used the reddit.subreddit() function, putting the subreddits (‘antiwork’ and ‘productivity’) into each parameter:

     # assign initalising variables to the four subreddits - connect to them via reddit API
     antiwork = reddit.subreddit('antiwork')